yes4me/tnguyen_package/README.md

 ===============

 - create setup.py
+    - zip_safe: can this package comes from a zip file?
 - create a folder inside that folder with the name of the Python package, and add __init__.py

 INSTALLATION